-For a citrus grower, nothing can be more frustrating than waiting all season for an lemon, lime, orange or other citrus fruit to ripen only to discover that the inside of the fruit has a thick peel with more rind than pulp.
-A citrus tree can look healthy and get all the water it needs, and this can still happen.
-But you can fix it and make sure that your citrus fruits never end up with a thick rind again.
+For a citrus grower, nothing can be more frustrating than waiting all season for a lemon, lime, orange, or other citrus fruit to ripen only to discover that the inside of the fruit has a thick peel with more rind than pulp.
+A citrus tree can look healthy and get all the water it needs, and this can still happen, but you can fix it and make sure that your citrus fruits never end up with a thick rind again.

 Nitrogen and phosphorus are a citrus grower’s best friend.
-Nitrogen is responsible for foliage growth and will help the tree look lush and green – able to take in energy from the sun.
+Nitrogen is responsible for foliage growth and will help the tree look lush, green, and be able to take in energy from the sun.
 Phosphorus helps the plant to form flowers and fruit.
 When these two nutrients are in balance, the tree looks beautiful and the fruits are perfect.

-But when the two are out of balance, it will cause problems.
+When the two are out of balance though, it will cause problems.
 A citrus tree growing in soil that has too much nitrogen will look very healthy, except for the fact that it will have very few, if any blossoms.
-If it does produce blossoms, the fruit themselves will be dry, with little or no pulp inside and a bitter, thick rind.
+If it does produce blossoms, the fruit themselves will be dry, with little or no pulp inside, and a bitter, thick rind.

 A phosphorus deficiency will cause almost the same results, but depending on the levels of nitrogen, the tree may not look as lush.
 Regardless, the rinds on citrus fruits from citrus trees affected by too little phosphorus will be thick and the fruit inedible.

-The easiest way to fix both too much nitrogen or too little phosphorus is to add phosphorus to the soil.
-This can be done with a phosphorus rich fertilizer or, if you are looking for an organic phosphorus fertilizer, bone meal and rock phosphate are both rich in phosphorus.
+The easiest way to fix both too much nitrogen and too little phosphorus is to add phosphorus to the soil.
+This can be done with a phosphorus rich fertilizer or, if you are looking for an organic phosphorus fertilizer, bone meal and rock phosphate, which are both rich in phosphorus.

-Thick rinds on citrus fruit does not just happen.
-There is a reason for thick peels on lemons, limes, oranges and other citrus fruit.
-You can fix this problem so that you never have to experience the disappointment of waiting so long for a fruit you can’t eat again.
+Thick rinds on citrus fruit does not just happen; there is a reason for thick peels on lemons, limes, oranges, and other citrus fruits.
+You can fix this problem so that you never again have to experience the disappointment of waiting so long for a fruit you can’t eat.